officelifehq/docs/docs/documentation/introduction.md

+---
+sidebarDepth: 1
+---

 # Getting started

 ## What is OfficeLife

 If a company wants to have a complete 360 view of what’s happening inside its walls, it needs to buy and configure a lot of tools.
-There is a tool for every specific aspect of a company: HR, project management, team management, 1 on 1 management… But there isn't any software that combine all of them together in a simple way.
+There is a tool for every specific aspect of a company: HR, project management, time tracking, holidays and time offs, team management, One on Ones,...
+There isn't a software available today, that combine all of them together in a simple way.

 Not only buying and configuring all those software is a time-consuming process, but it also costs a lot of money - especially for smaller companies with a limited budget.
 Moreover, most of the SAAS out there have a let's-call-us-and-talk-for-an-hour-before-you-can-see-what-the-pricing-will-look-like-for-you policy, which most people hate and that we refuse to follow.